-pproximately 2400 years ago, Plato expressed concern about the state of young people in society.
+Approximately 2,400 years ago, Plato expressed concern about the state of young people in society.
 He noted that children and adolescents seemed to have lost respect for their elders, were disobedient toward their parents, and seemed more immoral than young people were during previous eras.
 Children and adolescents were viewed as having lost their way, and the state of society held in the balance.
 In other words, there was concern among the citizenry that youth behavior and misbehavior was a problem.
 Even Plato noticed.

-Fast forward to today where there is evidence for similar concern.
-Across the United States, adolescents use social networking sites on the Internet to plan "flash mobs," where dozens of teenagers arrive at a store or public place in order to commit theft, robbery, assault, or create a public disturbance.
+Flash forward to today where there is evidence for similar concern.
+In areas across the United States, adolescents use social networking sites on the Internet to plan "flash mobs" where dozens of teenagers arrive at a store or public place in order to commit theft, robbery, assault, or create a public disturbance.
 Adolescent flash mobs are so problematic that they have sparked public policy.
 For instance, Philadelphia Mayor Michael Nutter instituted strict curfews to reduce the incidence of flash mobs after several high-profile incidents in the city.
 Youthful behavior not only affects others, but many times negatively affects children as well.
-A survey of university students found that nearly one in five has played the "choking game," where children choke themselves or others to cut off blood flow to the brain and induce a feeling of intoxication or euphoria.
-The choking game has resulted in deaths across the county, and is the latest of behaviors among youth that cause public concern.
-And then there is the case of Ethan Couch and his "affluenza."
-At age 16, Couch was convicted of four counts of intoxication manslaughter and two counts of intoxication assault causing serious bodily injury.
-After brazenly driving into a crowd that resulted in four deaths, Couch attempted to flee the scene.
-Despite the seriousness of his crimes, Couch was sentenced to just 10 years of probation, in part because his defense counsel asserted that his wealthy upbringing contributed to feelings of entitlement and irresponsibility, or that he suffered from "affluenza."
-The case generated international outrage and was consistent with public fears that wealthier delinquents are afforded a more lenient form of justice than impoverished youth.
-In 2016, Couch fled to Mexico along with his mother where he visited strip clubs and continued his life of leisure.
-After serving time in a detention facility in Mexico City, Couch was extradited back to the United States, and ordered to serve 180 days for each count against him.1
+A recent survey of university students found that nearly one in five has played the "choking game," where children choke themselves or others to cut off blood flow to the brain and induce a feeling of intoxication or euphoria.
+The choking game has resulted in several deaths across the county, and is the latest of behaviors among youth that cause public concern.1